Harbour Wealth Management is GDPR Compliant

 How we protect your personal data

 We apply an internal framework of policies and minimum standards across all our business to keep your data safe.
 These policies and standards are periodically updated to keep them up to date with regulations and market developments.
-More specifically and in accordance with the law, we take appropriate technical and organisational measures (policies and procedures, IT security etc.) to ensure the confidentiality and integrity of your personal data and the way it is processed
+More specifically and in accordance with the law, we take appropriate technical and organizational measures (policies and procedures, IT security, etc.) to ensure the confidentiality and integrity of your personal data and the way it is processed.

 We train people who work for us on how to handle personal data appropriately and we restrict access to what is necessary for specific job functions.

 In addition, our employees are subject to confidentiality and may not disclose your personal data unlawfully or unnecessarily.